mikesparr/typescript-postgres-auth-example/README.md

  * As a `sysadmin`, I want to be able to automatically check app health, so I can automate scaling and recovery
  * As a `sysadmin`, I want the app to log all events, so that I can optionally add alerts if acceptable thresholds are exceeded
  * As a `sysadmin`, I want to be able to deny protected access to any user or individual token, so I can prevent unauthorized access
+ * As a `sysadmin`, I want to be able to disable client features that may have issues, so I can maintain app stability

 # TODO
 ## Add support for group permissions